 An anaesthetist will visit you prior to the surgery.
-Some patients are asked to visit the anaesthetist at their rooms prior to admission to hospital.
-Your anaesthetist will discuss the different types of anaesthetics available and various pain medications.
-They may also request that some of the tests, outlined on the previous page, be undertaken.
+Some clients are asked to visit the anaesthetist at their rooms prior to admission to hospital.
+Your anaesthetist will discuss the different types of anaesthetics available and the various pain medications.
+They may also request some of the tests above be undertaken.